This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Early in the morning, after a bath, women and girls would draw out designs at the entrance to the house with lime powder.
 The auspicious floral and pattern drawings are also called Kolam.

 Households prepare the traditional Pongal dish on this day with freshly harvested rice in an earthen pot, mostly out in the open.
 It is offered to the Sun God along with other puja items like sugarcane sticks, coconuts, and bananas.
-A common ritual is the breaking of coconut on the day which symbolizes one’s humbling journey before God.
-Additionally, the Pongal is also offered the cows and shared with the community by serving it on banana leaves.
+A common ritual is the breaking of a coconut on the day, which symbolizes one’s humbling journey before God.
+Additionally, the Pongal is also offered the cows and shared with the community by serving on banana leaves.

 Day 3 – Mattu Pongal